 This is the first part of a series on how to examine relationship potential in a natal chart.
 Let’s be honest.
 We’re all a little bored with the second house, unless we have some heavy hitting planets there.
 (The sixth house bores us, too, which I’ll tackle another day.)
-Okay, it’s all about our talents and our The second housegifts and our sense of ownership.
+Okay, it’s all about our talents and our gifts and our sense of ownership.
 It’s a Taurus house, an earth house (yawn), its about our ‘stuff’… Everyone is fascinated by the Ascendant, that mysterious and ever-evolving “I.” Why does the second house get such short shrift?

 Basic astrology tells us that the second house is about what we own: our possessions, our talents, our inner gifts.
 However, this doesn’t do the second house justice.
 While the Ascendant/Aries energy is off experiencing, it’s the second house that grounds those experiences in reality.
 In the second house we begin to define ourselves by what we can feel, hear, taste, smell, touch (Taurus).
 In essence, the second house determines our perception of our world.
 In the other primary “I” houses of the first quarter, the third and the fourth houses, we begin to define ourselves by relating to ‘other’—environment and family, respectively.
 But in the second house, we develop our inner experience of life.
 This, in turn, becomes our inner reality, which may be very different from the reality that others see.